coloursofnoise/Resources/Mapping/Custom-Tilesets.md

 To set up this template, open the `ForegroundTiles.xml` file you just copied.
 Just below `<Data>` at the beginning of the file, copy-paste the entirety of [this XML file](https://gist.github.com/0x0ade/3beb5eb3008f3f25be0b3204d1ee585a).

-This XML refers to the `subfolder/betterTemplate` tileset.
-For it not to crash, copy the template into `Mods/yourmod/Graphics/Atlases/Gameplay/tilesets/subfolder/betterTemplate.png`.

 #### Using the complete template by pixelator

 ![complete template](https://cdn.discordapp.com/attachments/696801669517672658/785573985009532938/alternateTemplate.png)